Jordan E. Franklin

 Richard James Mehdi (he/him) is a writer and visual artist, a trans man who is legally disabled by mental illness and who has lived in Colorado Springs, Colorado since 2003.
 He has self-published a few experimental literary novels, including The Food in the Manger and Furtive and Bearable Cessation.
 He also likes to compose and play music on his piano.

-Dominic Anaya Gulaya
+Dominic Xalli Anaya Gulaya

 re-sew the fruit of her womb